nrgrp/dbcp/README.md

 # DBCP: Disciplined Biconvex Programming

-DBCP is an extension of [CVXPY](https://github.com/cvxpy/cvxpy) for *biconvex optimization problems*.
+DBCP is an extension of [CVXPY](https://github.com/cvxpy/cvxpy) for *biconvex optimization problems* in the form
-A biconvex optimization problem has the form of

 $$
 \begin{array}{ll}